 - JOLO: JOLO’s 80-acre property showcases natural beauty with a focus on the breathtaking views of Pilot Mountain and Cox Lake located on the property.
 JOLO is rated #1 of Top 7 wineries outside of North Carolina by Trip Advisor.

 - Westbend Winery: We spoke about the large raw slab table located inside the tasting room that is a conversation starter at the very least.
-Remember, Westbend was first to open in the Yadkin Valley.
-The second generation of owners continue to operate the winery with an onsite brewery as well.
+Remember, Westbend was the first to open in the Yadkin Valley.
+The second generation of owners continues to operate the winery with an onsite brewery as well.

 Notable Winery Chefs / Culinary Programs

 - Shelton Vineyards / Harvest Grill: The Harvest Grill, located on the grounds of Shelton Vineyards, offers upscale dining with a bistro style atmosphere.
 The Harvest Grill has enclosed patio seating as well as an intimate dining room.
-Featuring a menu that our chef has deemed “sophisticated comfort food”, the Harvest Grill has been awarded the Triple A three diamond rating for its food, service and decor.
+Featuring a menu that our chef has deemed “sophisticated comfort food”, the Harvest Grill has been awarded the Triple A three diamond rating for its food, service, and decor.
 Harvest Grill was ranked fourth in USA Today’s Readers Choice for Best Winery Restaurant – the only North Carolina nominee and only East Coast winery to place in Top 10 (2017).